Yogesh-K-Matkar/react_concept_react_app/README.md

     But to avoid the unwanted triggering of Parent Component event functions other than the Target Action Event Function, we have to use e.g. event.stopPropagation(); -- stop after triggering a single target event.

-    If Target control is bind with multiple other event rather then onClick such as onChange,onBlur,
-    then to stop such events begin call. e.g. event.stopImmediatePropagation();
+    If Target control is bind with multiple other event rather then onClick such as onChange,onBlur then to stop such events begin call. e.g. event.stopImmediatePropagation();

 22. States - useState Hook:-